 - 1. Wipe down the mounting surfaces with a clean rag. - 2.
 If required, install the tool interface plate to the customer tooling, align using the boss or dowel pins and secure with customer supplied fasteners. - 3.
 Align the dowel pins to the corresponding holes in the Tool plate and secure the Tool plate to the tool interface plate or customer tooling with customer supplied fasteners.
-If not pre-applied, apply Loctite 242 to threads (see Table 2.1).
+Refer to Section 8-Drawings for mounting pattern.
+Apply Loctite 242 to threads (see Table 2.1).

-NOTICE: If an ATI Interface Plate is used, fasteners to mount the Tool plate is supplied with the Interface Plate.
+NOTICE: If an ATI interface plate is used, fasteners to mount the Tool plate is supplied with the interface plate.

-4. Connect utilities to the appropriate module and Tool plate connections.
+- 4. Connect utilities to the appropriate module and Tool plate connections. - 5.
+Safely resume normal operation.

-Figure 2.2- Standard Tool Plate Installation
+Figure 2.2-Standard Tool Plate Installation (210CT Shown)

-2.6 Tool Plate Removal
+2.6 Tool Plate Removal (includes Bolt-Down Plate)

-Tools required: 6 mm hex key
+Tools required: 8 mm, 10 mm, or 12 mm hex key

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Disconnect all utilities (for example: electrical, pneumatic, and hydraulic). - 5.
+Disconnect all utilities (for example: electrical, pneumatic, and hydraulic circuits). - 5.
 Remove the fasteners connecting the Tool plate to the tooling or tool interface plate.